Litigation refers to proceedings initiated between two opposing parties to enforce or defend a legal right.

 Why is this litigation happening?

-Your litigation situation is as a result of heading down the DIY route and forgetting to do your research before registering your
+Your litigation situation is as a result of heading down the DIY route and forgetting to do your research before registering your trade mark.

 Let’s go back to where it all started.